 Refundable advances represent all funding on hand for use in MTI programs.
 Funding is disbursed according to achievement of milestones by the recipients.
-As noted earlier, \$4.9 million and \$6.0 million were committed, but not yet disbursed for MTI's core awards at the close of June 2022 and 2021, respectively.
-MTAF outstanding commitments total \$5.9 million and \$7.2 million at June 30, 2022 and 2021, respectively.
+As noted earlier, \$4.0 and \$4.9 million were committed, but not yet disbursed for MTI's core awards at the close of June 2023 and 2022, respectively.
+MTAF outstanding commitments total \$5.3 and \$5.9 million at the close of June 30, 2023 and 2022, respectively.

-Other liabilities are comprised primarily of accounts and awards payable which, combined, decreased by \$40,000 from 2021 to 2022.
+Other liabilities are comprised primarily of accounts and awards payable and subscription based lease obligation which, combined, increased by \$342,000 from 2022 to 2023.